-1 NTD: The Scope Book remains subject in all respects to Buyer's continued due diligence and internal review (including by Buyer's subject matter experts).
+1 The Scope Book remains subject in all respects to Buyer's continued due diligence and internal review (including by Buyer's subject matter experts).
 This draft may need to be revised to reflect certain matters included or not addressed in the Agreement or the RFP or that have been reconsidered.
-EML reserves the right to issue an updated version of the Scope Book at a later date.
+ETI reserves the right to issue an updated version of the Scope Book at a later date.

-- Battery Energy Storage System (BESS)

-- Transformers

-- Switchgear

-- High Voltage (HV) Substation

-- Control System (including charge controllers and battery energy management system)

-- Balance of System (BOS) and Auxiliary Equipment

-- Backup Power Supply/Emergency Generator, if required for equipment protection or personnel safety (i.e., Container/Enclosure HVAC and emergency lighting)

-- Access and internal roads

-- Water, fuel, power and all other utilities.
+- Site electrical distribution system including turbine step up transformers, with distribution cables brought to central point of connection (MV Switchgear). - Battery Energy Storage System (BESS) - High Voltage (HV) Substation - Control System (including charge controllers and battery energy management system) - Backup Power Supply/Emergency Generator, if required for equipment protection or personnel safety (i.e., Container/Enclosure HVAC and emergency lighting) - Buildings and other structures (if required) - Access and internal roads - Water, fuel, power, and all other utilities.

-Seller shall provide all other ancillary equipment, systems, materials, and components necessary to deliver to Buyer a fully functional and operational Project meeting the Performance Standard.
-Among other things, the Project will be designed to comply with at least the following principles: allow safe, reliable, long-term operations; provide maintenance access for all equipment according to the Performance Standard (including OSHA); achieve at least a thirty (30)-year life (recognizing that the theoretical design life of the PV modules and inverters used in the Project will be twenty-five (25) years); minimize operator surveillance (the intent being that the Project will be designed to operate autonomously with minimal interaction by operators such that a limited O&M staff is required); provide reliable power to the interconnected electric grid; minimize adverse local community impacts; minimize impact of fire and natural hazards on site equipment and otherwise adhere to the Performance Standard.
+Seller shall provide all other ancillary equipment, systems, materials, and components necessary to deliver to Buyer a fully functional and operational Project.
+Among other things, the Project will be designed to comply with at least the following principles:

+- allow safe, reliable, long-term operations - provide maintenance access for all equipment (including OSHA requirements) - achieve at least a thirty (30)-year life, recognizing that the theoretical design life of the Wind Turbine is a minimum of 20 years as per IEC61400 or longer as per the specific wind turbine's approved Design Certificate. - minimize operator surveillance (the intent being that the Project will be designed to operate autonomously with minimal interaction by operators such that a limited O&M staff is required). - provide reliable, utility grade power to the interconnect. - minimize adverse local community impacts while adhering to all project permits. - minimize impact of fire and natural hazards on site